-In many films and photographs, film grain gives a lived-in, weathered, and textured look.
+In many films and photographs, film grain gives a lived-in, weathered and textured look.
 Learn about the effect and when to use it.

 What is film grain?

 If you’ve watched a film and seen speckles on the screen in random patterns, you’ve seen film grain.
 Originally, the actual grains in film grain were small particles of silver halide, the primary photosensitive substance used in chemical film.
-These particles are randomly distributed artifacts throughout the image.
+These particles are randomly distributed artefacts throughout the image.
 As film techniques and equipment developed, the particles were engineered to be smaller and less visible.

 History and origins of film grain

 As long as there have been photographs, film grain has been a part of the art form.
-You might recognize it in photos as small flecks of black or dark material (“grains”) in an image.
+You might recognise it in photos as small flecks of black or dark material (“grains”) in an image.
 Like many photographic and video techniques, it can often be used to great stylistic effect.

-Film grain in movies and photography.
+Film grain in films and photography.